H3llKa1ser/SOC-Assistant-Guide/Email Security/Email Authentication.md

 #### 6) +all = Any sender is authorized to send emails on behalf of the domain (Insecure)

 #### 7) - (Hyphen) = No policy defined (Neutral Option)

+### 2) DKIM: is an encryption methodology or digital signature that’s added to email headers as an email authentication mechanism to prevent email spoofing attempts.
+To generate the digital signature, it hashes the email message body and encrypts it alongside a list of the email header parameters using the private key.
+Then, it publishes the public key in the DNS records of the signer’s domain as a DNS TXT record type.
+The recipient can then retrieve the signer’s public key from the sender’s DNS records for decryption and to verify whether the signature is valid.